Lahma712/Simple-Calculator/README.md

 If your calculation includes multiplications or divisions, calculate those expressions seperately and then use the results of those expressions inside your original calculation, in order for it to be calculated correctly.

+<b>Optimization</b>

-When I wrote this program, I did not yet know the evaluate function eval() which allows for a much faster, more efficient aswell as more elegant calculator, all in one line of code:
+When I wrote this program, I did not yet know the evaluate function eval() which comes with Python 3.7 and allows for a much faster, more efficient aswell as more elegant calculator, all in one line of code:

 > print(eval(input("Enter Calculation: ")))